 Four lessons that shaped my path to the Senior Executive Service

 Leaders must take responsibility for people, money and things—how they do it makes all the difference and distinguishes between less-than-great and great public servants.
-I think back on my 15-year career as a civil servant and am grateful for two things: the meaningful relationships I cultivated and the important lessons I learned.
+I think back on my 15-year career as a civil servant, including in the Senior Executive Service, and am grateful for two things: the meaningful relationships I cultivated and the important lessons I learned.
 With a little planning and a whole lot of luck, these two factors helped me become a senior executive leader and will certainly continue to shape my professional journey.
 Here are four major lessons I learned about leadership and relationship-building over the course of my public service career.

 Work hard and plan for professional achievement.
 I rose from an entry-level position to a career senior executive within my first 10 years of working in government.
 I am often asked how I achieved such a feat so quickly.
 Though clichéd, my response is usually, “Hard work, prayer and perseverance.”
 But truthfully, there’s more to it.
 Not long ago, I was cleaning out some old files and came across a document titled, “My Executive Core Qualifications,” a one-page self-assessment of my experience and expertise I crafted just a few months into my civil service career.
-The document helped me establish a plan to grow and advance my career from the outset.
+The document helped me establish a plan to grow and advance my career to become a member of the Senior Executive Service from the outset.

 Understand how to deal with disappointment, criticism and adversity.
 While serving in government, I worked for—and with—outstanding members of our military who on many separate occasions reminded me that I should always strive to be better.
 Early in my career, I was not selected for a team-lead position for which I believed I was qualified and well-suited.
 Afterward, one of those outstanding military members told me, “You are a diamond in the making, but you are not there yet.
 You have yet to experience the kind of pressure needed to become a gem.”
 Those words were a revelation.
 They taught me that we may not view ourselves as others do, and that how you respond to disappointment, criticism and adversity is important.
 When I wasn’t selected for that position, I took on a less-than-positive attitude and wanted those around me to know that I was disappointed.
 Today, I better understand how responding the right way to setbacks can inform—and show others that you are ready to embrace—new opportunities.